smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 SAMP is optimized based on the following assumptions:

-* SAMP relies on all communications being between Central Controller and Device (no Device-to-Device communications)
+* SAMP relies on all communications being between Central Controller and Device (no Device-to-Device communications); no other communications are currently supported
 * SAMP aims to optimize "last mile" traffic (between last Retransmitting Device and target Device) while paying less attention to Central-Controller-to-Retransmitting-Device and Retransmitting-Device-to-Retransmitting-Device traffic.
 This is based on the assumption that the Retransmitting Devices usually have significantly less power restrictions (for example, are mains-powered rather than battery-powered).
 * SAMP combines data with route requests
 * SAMP allows to send "urgent" data packets, which sacrifice traffic and energy consumption for the best possible delivery speed
+* SAMP relies on pre-existence of Routing Tables (see below) on all relevant Retransmitting Nodes.
+Communicating Routing Tables MAY be implemented over the upper-layer protocol such as SACCP

+  + This is done because of sensitivity of Routing Tables; with upper-layer protocol, Routing Tables can be communicated securely
+  + It doesn't create a chicken-and-egg problem, as SAMP provides a way to reach any reachable Retransmitting Node without a Routing Table on it; as soon as Retransmitting Node is reachable via SAMP, upper-layer protocol such as SACCP can be used to create/update Routing Table on the Retransmitting Node.
+  + Technically, updating Routing Tables is not a part of SAMP; however, a protocol of updating Routing Tables over SACCP_ROUTING_DATA messages is provided below as an example.

-* SAMP relies on upper-layer protocol (SAGDP) to send retransmits in case if packet has not been delivered, and to provide SAMP with an information about retransmit number (i.e., original packet having retransmit-number=0, first retransmit having retransmit-number=1, and so on).
+* SAMP relies on upper-layer protocol (such as SAGDP) to send retransmits in case if packet has not been delivered, and to provide SAMP with an information about retransmit number (i.e., original packet having retransmit-number=0, first retransmit having retransmit-number=1, and so on).
-* SAMP relies on upper-layer protocol (SAGDP) to provide information if the Device on the other side is required to have it's transmitter on for upper-layer protocol purposes.
+* SAMP relies on upper-layer protocol (such as SAGDP) to provide information if the Device on the other side is required to have it's transmitter on for upper-layer protocol purposes.
 For SAGDP, there are states which do guarantee this (in fact, it stands in almost all SAGDP states except for IDLE).

 SAMP has the following types of actors: Root (normally implemented by Central Controller), Retransmitting Device, and non-Retransmitting Device.
 All these actors are collectively named Nodes.